stonks2midi/stonks2midi/README.md

 >
 > _- Josh_

-> We can have have McDonalds playing the guitar.
+> We can have McDonalds playing the guitar.
 >
 > _- Also Josh_